Monsopiad Heritage Village: The legend of Monsopiad

 His behaviour had changed; all the villagers and his close friends became terrified of him.
 With little choice, the villagers started to gather a group of brave men together, and they planned to eliminate Monsopiad due to his constant threats.
 As much as they respected Monsopiad for his heroic deeds, they had no other choice other than to kill him, since he had slowly turned into a very dangerous threat.
 One night, as planned, the men moved in for the kill as Monsopiad was resting in his house.
 As they jointly attacked him, he fought back fiercely but realised that he had lost his special powers that were bestowed upon him by the Bugang bird.
 He was killed afterwards.
 Despite his downfall, the villagers still loved Monsopiad deeply for all the good deeds he had ever done for the villagers safety.
-Afterall, he able to kill a total of 42 enemies throughout his life.
+After all, he able to kill a total of 42 enemies throughout his life.